Soft Tissue Management Around Dental Implants: Why Gum Health Determines Long-Term Success

 Peri-implant soft tissue creates the biological seal that protects bone from infection.
 Here’s what gum health around implants actually involves — tissue biotype, keratinised mucosa, peri-implantitis risk, and what Dazzle Dental does to manage it.

-Tissue Biotype: Why It Matters Before Placement
+Tissue Biotype: Why It Matters Before Treatment

 FAQs